 China’s population was expected to peak in 2021.

 This rapid ageing is likely to mean lower economic growth unless productivity increases fast.
 Higher labour costs, driven by the lack of available workers, are likely to push low-margin, labour intensive manufacturing out of China to countries such as Vietnam, Bangladesh and India where workers are more available.

 China will need to direct more of its resources towards health, medical and aged-care services to meet the demands of an increasingly elderly population.
 Declining workforce numbers will accelerate the movement of people to economically developed areas — cities — accentuating the imbalance in economic growth that currently exists in China.

 Investing in human capital to improve the quality of workers and enhancing innovation will be crucial.
 China is already on this track.
-According to Bloomberg, it will produce more than 10 million college graduates this year, nearly double the number of a decade ago.
+According to this year, nearly double the number of a decade ago.
 And “The share of 25 to 60-year-olds with a high-school education has risen to 37 percent and is on track to reach at least 50 percent by the end of this decade — moving closer to levels seen in countries like Portugal — if Beijing can continue to boost education spending”.

 Despite falling numbers, a high-quality workforce, equipped with high technology, and supported by good economic policy can boost China’s productivity and alleviate the negative effects of population ageing.

 Dr Xiujian Peng is a senior research fellow at the Centre of Policy Studies (CoPS).
 Her main area of expertise centres on the development of economic models and their application to China, with particular emphasis on demography, labour markets, energy, and economic growth.